dancornutt/Porsche944/07K_Swap.md

 The Aeromotive fuel pressure regulator (FPR) has two rail ports and 1 return port (bottom).
 You'll need to buy an AN-06 plug (p/n: Aeromotive 15626) to plug one of the rail ports.

 We mounted the FPR on the passenger side just outboard of the chassis fuel lines.

+Don't forget to connect the FPR port to a manifold port.
+This allows the fuel pressure to be constant with respect to the actual pressure of the manifold whether that is vacuum or above ambient pressure under boost.

 ### Fuel Rail